Career coaches on the biggest mistakes people make in the job search

 Mistake 4: Overemphasizing what you want

 Another part of your job?
 Showing a company what you can do for them, not vice versa.
 “One of the biggest mistakes even the savviest job seekers make is they put too much emphasis on what they want,” explains Emily Liou, career happiness coach and founder of CultiVitae.
-“When asked, ‘Why do you want to work here?’ or ‘Why are you interested in this role?’… they may catch themselves stating, ‘I want to grow and am ready for greater challenges.'”
+“When asked, ‘Why do you want to work here?’ or ‘Why are you interested in this role?’ . . . they may catch themselves stating, ‘I want to grow and am ready for greater challenges.'”

 But, she cautions, employers don’t really care—at least not initially.
 “What they want to know is: How will you make our lives easier?
 What are you going to immediately contribute?
 How are you going to solve my problem?”

 Instead, she advises zeroing in on the solutions you can provide and sharing how you’ve accomplished related milestones before.
-Her example: Try reframing “I’m interested in greater challenges” as something like, “I’m really looking forward to leveraging my expertise in developing programs that impact global communities.
+Her example: Try reframing “I’m interested in greater challenges” as something like “I’m really looking forward to leveraging my expertise in developing programs that impact global communities.
 I can accomplish this as I’ve spent the past six years studying various learning theories and creating curriculum that’s increased engagement by 78%.”

 Mistake 5: Relying solely on job postings